stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 ### Fast Blocks

 The Stacks Nakamoto Upgrade, proposed in [SIP-021](https://github.com/stacksgov/sips/blob/main/sips/sip-021/sip-021-nakamoto.md#proposed-solution), enables fast blocks where user-submitted transactions will now take on the order of seconds, instead of tens of minutes.
-Thus, sBTC on Stacks Nakamoto will offer an improvement to Bitcoin’s current transaction times.
+Thus, sBTC on Stacks will offer an improvement to Bitcoin’s current transaction times.

 The sBTC protocol not only addresses the limitations of Bitcoin's scripting system but also provides a secure and decentralized solution for utilizing Bitcoin in various applications.